 When the HyperRAM device is not needed for system operation, it may be placed in a very low power consuming state called Deep Power Down (DPD), by writing 0 to CR0[15].
-When CR0[15] is cleared to 0, the device enters the DPD state within tDPDIN time and all refresh operations stop.
+When CR0[15] is cleared to 0, the device enters the DPD state within tdpdin time and all refresh operations stop.
 The data in RAM is lost, (becomes invalid without refresh) during DPD state.
 Exiting DPD requires driving CS# Low then High, POR, or a reset.
 Only CS# and RESET# signals are monitored during DPD mode.
-All register content might lost in Deep Power Down State.
+All register contents are lost in Deep Power Down state and the device powers-up in its default state